You are currently viewing Swahili I-Zi Noun Class

 Swahili I-Zi Noun Class

+In this post we’ll learn about the Swahili I-Zi Noun Class, also known as the Swahili N Class.
 This post is part of a series on Swahili noun classes.
 For an overview, see this post.
 To learn about each noun class in depth, check out these posts: The A-Wa Class, the Ki-Vi Class, the Li-Ya Class, the U-I Class, the I-I Class, the U-Zi Class, the I-Zi Class, the Ya-Ya Class, the Ku-Ku Class, the PaKuMu-PoKoMo Class.

 The I-Zi noun class is very broad and includes a wide range of types of nouns.
 Many nouns borrowed from English, Arabic, and other languages belong to the I-Zi class.
 The forms are the same in the singular and plural.